 Creating a website has become much easier than ever before.
 Now even you can create your online presence without being an expert in coding.

-Though you don’t have to write codes, but you need to know how to set up WordPress and customize it to design your website.
-It needs a lot of hard work, dedication, and a proper guideline to follow.
+Though you don’t have to write codes, you need to know how to set up WordPress and customize it to design your website.
+It needs a lot of hard work, dedication, and proper guidelines to follow.

 You can follow YoutTube videos, WordPress courses, or any other blogs to learn about website building.